 - What Will You Do with an LSA Degree?

 LSA's language requirement seeks to prepare students for a world that has been profoundly transformed by the forces of globalization.
-Language shapes both how we understand and how we negotiate our world; learning a second language provides both a deep awareness of differences (linguistic and cultural) and a means to bridge them.
-Informed respect for other cultures, tolerance, cosmopolitanism, self-awareness, and flexibility are the hallmarks of a liberal education, and the study of foreign languages fosters precisely these capacities.
+Language shapes both how we understand and how we negotiate our world; learning a second language provides both a deep awareness of linguistic and cultural differences and a means to bridge them.
+Informed respect for other cultures, tolerance, cosmopolitanism, self-awareness, and flexibility are the hallmarks of a liberal arts education, and the study of foreign languages fosters precisely these capacities.

 A student whose first language is not English and who attended a high school where English was not the language of instruction is considered to have met the requirement.

 Language Requirement Policies